okdas/kdas.me/content/post/ovh-firewall-howto.md

 aliases = [ '/ovh-firewall-howto/' ]
 +++

-*The article not finished yet..*

-On OVH.com services we have an interesting feature, which actually not documented at all (yet, I hope).
+On OVH.com services, we have an interesting feature that is not currently documented (although I hope it will be soon).
 It is a Firewall.
-It was launched in 2014 on brand new managerV6 (control panel), which is now default.
+This feature was launched in 2014 on the brand new managerV6 (control panel), which is now the default.

-Firewall turns on automatically on every DDoS attack and it is not possible to shut it down until attack will be stopped. **That is why so important to keep firewall rules actual!** By default, you have no any rules, so any connections can be established.
+The Firewall activates automatically during every DDoS attack and it cannot be disabled until the attack is stopped. **That's why it's so important to keep firewall rules up to date!** By default, there are no rules set, so any connections can be established.

-Huge feature (or bug): those rules will not affect connections inside OVH network.
-I'm sure that is not a bug because Firewall is a part of their VAC (Anti-DDoS solution) — Firewall Network on scheme.
+A significant characteristic (or bug) is that these rules do not affect connections within the OVH network.
+I'm confident this isn't a bug because the Firewall is part of their VAC (Anti-DDoS solution) — the Firewall Network on the scheme.

 {{< figure src="/media/ovh-firewall-howto/vac-inside.jpg" >}}

-Firewall is really useful against DDoS attacks.
-For example, on regular web server we only need 80 and 443 ports to be accessible from the internet.
-Also we need rules for outgoing connections (for DNS, mail, system updates, etc..).
+The Firewall is incredibly useful in defending against DDoS attacks.
+For instance, on a regular web server, we only need ports 80 and 443 to be accessible from the internet.
+We also need rules for outgoing connections (for DNS, mail, system updates, etc.).

-Another one unobvious feature: you can only have 20 rules.
-Each rule have its own priority. **Higher priority on this table have actually lower priority in Firewall.** That is the really common mistake.
+Another non-obvious feature is that you can only have 20 rules.
+Each rule has its own priority. **Higher priority on this table actually means lower priority in the Firewall.** This is a really common mistake.

-I have a best practice to refuse ALL IPv4 connections and allow only which I need — usually only 80 and 443.
-And here is example:
+My best practice is to refuse ALL IPv4 connections and allow only those that I need — usually only 80 and 443.
+Here is an example:

 {{< figure src="/media/ovh-firewall-howto/rules.png" >}}

-We have to reject ALL IPv4 traffic on rule 19 (lower priority) and allow 80 and 443 ports for HTTP and HTTPS respectively.
-We also want to be able to upgrade the system send e-mails, etc., so we need outgoing TCP connections to be allowed (rule #13).
+We have to reject ALL IPv4 traffic on rule 19 (lower priority) and allow ports 80 and 443 for HTTP and HTTPS respectively.
+We also want to be able to upgrade the system, send emails, etc., so we need outgoing TCP connections to be allowed (rule #13).

-For DNS I'm using OVH's internal nameserver (213.186.33.99), which is available for us because it is inside OVH network.
+For DNS, I'm using OVH's internal nameserver (213.186.33.99), which is available to us because it's inside the OVH network.

-That's it, now I'm safe from any DDoS activity, except http and tcp/syn flood.
-HTTP flood needs to be filtered on application layer or on a reverse-proxy (usually, I'm using Nginx to handle with "bad" IPs).
-TCP flood usually handles great by OVH VAC.
+That's it, now I'm safe from any DDoS activity, except for HTTP and tcp/syn flood.
+HTTP flood needs to be filtered at the application layer or on a reverse-proxy (usually, I use Nginx to deal with "bad" IPs).
+TCP flood is usually well-handled by OVH's VAC.

-More examples and explanations will be here later.